mbaytas/MAVA337Labs/Lab8_Arduino_Serial/README.md

 ![](http://www.arduino.cc/en/uploads/Tutorial/button.png)

+> The pinout for the buttons that you have may be a little different from what's on the diagram.
+You'll discover the correct pinout through trial and error.

+> You don't really need to connect the top and bottom power rails together in this particular case.

 ### 1) Arduino Side

 - Consult to last week's lecture slides and example code (as well as the [*DigitalReadSerial* tutorial on the Arduino website](http://www.arduino.cc/en/Tutorial/DigitalReadSerial)) to write the Arduino code that writes the state of the button to the computer.